tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 - Note 2

-We al need to ay attention on where to put the  `.matchedGeometryEffect` modifier.
-If you would have used  `.matchedGeometryEffect` modifier after size of position setup.
+We need to pay attention to where to put the  `.matchedGeometryEffect` modifier.
+If you would have used  `.matchedGeometryEffect` modifier after the size of position setup.
 View transaction won't work properly as we expect.

 ```swift
     .frame(width:  100, height: 100)